ptaconet/getremotedata/README.md

-Have a look at the vignette [Automatic extraction of spatial-temporal environmental data within buffers around sampling points](https://ptaconet.github.io/malamodpkg/articles/import_tidy_transform_envdata.html) to get an example of what you can do with `getRemoteData` \!
+Have a look at the vignette [Automatic extraction of spatial-temporal environmental data within buffers around sampling points](https://ptaconet.github.io/malamodpkg/articles/import_tidy_transform_envdata.html) to get a more developed example of what you can do with `getRemoteData`
+\!

 ## Current limitations

-The package is at a very early stage of development.
-Here are some of the current limitations and ideas of future developments :
+The package is at a an early stage of development.
+Here are some of the current limitations, and ideas for future developments :

   - MODIS data cannot be downloaded if your area of interest covers multiple MODIS tiles (for an overview of MODIS tiles go